top of page

 In the past year alone, more than a dozen states have introduced or enacted legislation curbing transgender rights—banning gender-affirming care for minors, criminalizing supportive school policies, and restricting transgender athletes from participating in school sports.² These laws do not emerge in a vacuum; they fuel harassment, discrimination, and even violent attacks.

-• Fear of Retaliation: Many transgender and gender-nonconforming people already navigate daily threats to their safety.
+Many transgender and gender-nonconforming people already navigate daily threats to their safety.
 They risk losing family support, housing, or employment if they speak out.
+The fear of retaliation keeps many silent, which only perpetuates the cycle of discrimination.

-• Compounded Marginalization: Black and Latino trans women face a homicide rate nearly three times higher than any other demographic.³ When we talk about “health equity,” we must recognize that systemic discrimination literally kills people.
+Black and Latino trans women face a homicide rate nearly three times higher than any other demographic.³ When we talk about “health equity,” we must recognize that systemic discrimination literally kills people.
+The intersectionality of race and gender identity creates unique challenges that must be addressed.

 From Allyship to Action